jmarc101/jmOS/README.md

 lost after a break? start here:

 - **what does boot.asm do?** read `boot/NOTES.md`
+- **what does kernel.c do?** VGA text mode driver, writes directly to video memory
 - **cross-compiler broken?** check your `$PATH`, see `CROSS_COMPILER.md`
 - **osdev wiki:** https://wiki.osdev.org/Main_Page